ska-telescope/ska-gui-components/docs/src/TickBox.rst

-    "disabled", "boolean", "No", "false", "Disables the component if true" "fontSize", "number", "No", "28", "font size of the text used" "label", "string", "Yes", "", "Label displayed for the Component" "labelPosition", "LABEL_POSITION", "No", "LABEL_POSITION.START", "Allows for the positioning of the label" "onChange", "Function", "No", "", "Function executed when the component is clicked" "onFocus", "Function", "No", "", "Function executed when the component is active"
+    "disabled", "boolean", "No", "false", "Disables the component if true" "fontSize", "number", "No", "28", "font size of the text used" "label", "string", "Yes", "", "Label displayed for the Component" "labelBold", "boolean", "No", "false", "Label is displayed in bold unless disabled" "labelPosition", "LABEL_POSITION", "No", "LABEL_POSITION.START", "Allows for the positioning of the label" "onChange", "Function", "No", "", "Function executed when the component is clicked" "onFocus", "Function", "No", "", "Function executed when the component is active"